Downsizing Your Real Estate for a Lifestyle of Fun!

-Baby Boomers are seeing a shift in the type of housing they have envisioned living in, after retirement or becoming empty nesters.
+Baby Boomers are seeing a shift in the type of housing they are considering, after retirement or becoming empty-nesters.
 Many are retiring much sooner and are still looking forward to an active lifestyle.
 Leaving the larger house behind and downsizing is often the answer.
-Often it makes sense to move into a smaller piece of real estate and have financial freedom in your pockets.
-Recent reports have shown that as many as 39% of Boomers that are planning to retire within the next 3 years still have mortgages, so are planning to downsize as an attractive and necessary plan.
+Often it makes sense to move into a smaller real estate footprint and have financial freedom in your pockets.
+Recent reports have shown that as many as 39% of Boomers that are planning to retire within the next 3 years still have mortgages, and are planning to downsize as an attractive and necessary plan.
 Having a Financial Planner assisting with this retirement strategy is always recommended.

-As the Boomers needs and lifestyles change, so do their “home” requirements.
-Today’s routine is often busy and these Boomers don’t necessarily want to be bound to a large property or spending all of their free time doing yard work.
-No, these aging Hipsters are planning Kayaking, Biking, Golf and Skiing trips along with hobbies that keep them busy!
+As Boomers needs and lifestyles change, so do their “home” requirements.
+Today’s lifestyle is often busy and urban Boomers don’t necessarily want to be bound to a large property or feel the necessity of spending their free time doing yard work.
+No, these mature Hipsters are planning Kayaking, Biking, Golf and Skiing trips along with hobbies that keep them busy!

 For those that are interested in moving further out of town, intuitive Developers are enticing young and active Retirees with townhouse communities that include yoga studios, pools, skiing, golfing, bike trails and fitness facilities.
-They include year-round activities for an active and fun style of living.
+They include year-round active activities.
 Having like-minded people living close together creates a sense of community that goes beyond “bridge night!”
-Many are enjoying this condo-type lifestyle that allows them to escape for winter trips south, while snow shoveling and maintenance is looked after.
+Many are enjoying this condo-type lifestyle that allows them to escape the winters, while snow shoveling and maintenance is looked after.

 Today, 25% of Condo buyers are empty nesters.
 Lately the trend has seen smaller condos being built with the average size being 749 square feet.
 This is appealing to the first time Buyer market and investors, who are looking for price over space.
 Unless a Boomer is looking for an urban pied-à-terre, they’re going to find this awfully tight to squeeze into, with years of accumulated possessions.

 Although the pricing is perhaps lower for the larger and older condos, the maintenance fees will be higher and down the road repairs to the building might affect the reserve fund.
-This too, will eventually happen with the newer buildings as well, as maintenance fees are initially seemingly low, but often readjusted after the building is registered.
+This will eventually happen with the newer buildings as well, as maintenance fees are initially seemingly low, but often readjusted after the building is registered.

-For the Boomer wanting to downsize but not live in a shoebox, they’re seriously looking at these decades-old buildings and often choosing to improve them with renovations such as sparkling kitchens, bathrooms and top of the line appliances.
-They’re not only increasing their investment, but also ensuring their suite will be more marketable down the road.
+For the Boomers wanting to downsize but not live in a shoe-box, they’re seriously looking at these decades-old buildings and often choosing to improve them with renovations such as upscale kitchens, bathrooms and top of the line appliances.
+They’re not only increasing their value, but also ensuring their suite will be more marketable down the road, when selling.

 If you are just beginning to ponder the possibility of making a change with your living space, you might want to consider some of the following: